SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/def.md

 1. Leave no space around the `:` when declaring `key:value` pairs
 1. Trailing null arguments are syntactically correct, even advantageous
 1. White space can be used to improve readiability; indentation within `()` is meaningless

-## Exercise 2

-Find and use the method for the list `l` that arranges its elements in the opposite order.